chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-result-parser.markdown

 	</tbody>
 </table>

-## Writing a new Test Tool

-1. Determine the type of results produced by the test tool.
-XL TestView supports functional and performance test results
-2. Write the implementation
+### Write an implementation of the test results parser
-3. Add an entry to a synthetic.xml file.

-## Writing a test result parser

 A (Python) script is required to do the actual parsing.